YubinLiao/my_playground/README.md

 At the moment, fastapi microservices implemented for:
 - fastapi deployment for machine learning model of traffic sign classification
 - prototype of test services for API and web UI application
+- a simple web ui application to trigger test run and view test result.
+- a simple web ui for traffic sign image classification

 ## Get Started
 - pre-requisite: Python3.10, nodejs